jordimartos/jordimartos/README.md

 ---

-For more details, visit [Jordi Martos GitHub](https://github.com/jordimartos).
+For more details, visit [PublicAudiovisual XR](https://publicaudiovisual.com/).